JoinColony/colonyJS/packages/colony-js/docs/api/interfaces/TokenSupplierClientV7.md

 #### Inherited from

-AugmentedWhitelist.signer
+AugmentedTokenSupplier.signer

 ___

-### whitelistEvents
+### tokenSupplierEvents

-• **whitelistEvents**: `WhitelistEvents`
+• **tokenSupplierEvents**: `TokenSupplierEvents`

-The whitelistEvents contract supports all events across all versions.
+The tokenSupplierEvents contract supports all events across all versions.
 Isn't that amazing?
 It's an ethers contract with only events to filter

 #### Inherited from

-AugmentedWhitelist.whitelistEvents
+AugmentedTokenSupplier.tokenSupplierEvents

 ## Methods